chameleon10712/notes/os/deadlock.rst

   - Abort all deadlocked processes
   - Abort one process at a time until the deadlock cycle is eliminated

+    - incurs considerable overhead, since after each process is aborted, a deadlock-detection algorithm must be invoked

 - Resource Preemption